 First Day of Class

 It is important to start out the semester on the right foot.
 Here are some recommendations for the first day of class:

 - Arrive ten to fifteen minutes early to introduce yourself to the instructor and student.

-- Ask the student his/her preferred mode of communication.
+- Discuss with the student his/her preferred mode of communication.

 - Use the team approach to best establish preferred placement within the classroom (i.e. standing by the board, sitting near the desk).

 - Obtain a syllabus in order to be better prepared.